meilix/meilix-addons/README.md

 - Python 3.9 or later
-- On some Linux distributions (notably Debian, Ubuntu) the packages `python3-pip` and `python3-venv` must be installed from the distribution's repositories.
+- On some Linux distributions (notably Debian, Ubuntu) the packages `python3-pip` and `python3-venv` must be installed from the distribution's repositories

 ### Additional Linux-specific requirements

 Windows and MacOS users can skip this section.

-Your user most likely do not have permission to access serial ports, which means you can't talk to the PSLab yet.
+Your user most likely does not have permission to access serial ports, which means you can't talk to the PSLab yet.
 You need to become a member of the group which owns the serial port device file.
 The device file is typically called '/dev/ttyUSB0', and the owner group is usually either 'dialout' (on